NL

 NL Industries, Inc. Industrials - Security & Protection Services Investor Relations →

-With a market cap of $299 million, NL is a small-cap stock.
-Free cash flow yield is currently negative, meaning the company is burning cash.
-Return on equity stands at -8.9%.
+With a market cap of $293 million, NL is a small-cap stock.
+The company generates a free cash flow yield of 5.3%, which is healthy.
+Return on equity stands at -8.0%.
 The stock trades at 0.8x book value.

 Free cash flow has been declining at a -100% compound annual rate.
 A deteriorating cash flow trend warrants extra scrutiny — the stock may be cheap for a reason.